 Relatives are able to order a lunch time meal.
-The price can be obtained from the cooks in the kitchen.
-Payment can also be made to the cooks.
-The meal must be ordered by 10am the day before the meal.
-Orders can be phoned into the facility on the facility number and then request the kitchen.
+The price is \$5 and must be paid to Aimee or Tina at Reception.
+The meal must be ordered two days before.
+Orders can be phoned into the facility on the facility number.
 If at any time the resident wishes to make a change to the meal preference or inform the kitchen of your dislikes, please see the Registered Nurse or Therapy staff to have the kitchen speak with you.
-Alternatively you can write your requests or dislikes and hand to the kitchen.